2.3 Probability Distributions

 Probability 0.357 0.063 0.085 0.015 0.034 0.006 0.374 0.066

-1. Does this problem meet all the requirements for a binomial probability distribution?
+1. Does this problem meet all the requirements for a probability distribution?
 Explain how you know.
 Yes

 2. What is the probability that a randomly chosen person has blood type A?